 Vertebral compression fractures are often a result of automobile accidents.

-Our spine is made up of 33 vertebrae, and like any other bone in the body, these too can break due to trauma.
-A vertebral compression fracture occurs when one or more vertebrae collapses in height because of a fracture in the vertebrae.
+Our spine is made up of 33 vertebrae, and like any other bone in the body, these can break due to trauma.
+A vertebral compression fracture occurs when one or more vertebrae collapse in height because of a fracture in the vertebrae.
 These fractures occur most commonly in the thoracic spine (the middle of the back).

 Cause of vertebral compression fractures

 Most compression fractures are a result of blunt force trauma sustained in car accidents.
-The vertebrae are like any other bones in the body, and can withstand considerable amounts of pressure without breaking.
+The vertebrae are like any other bones in the body and can withstand considerable amounts of pressure without breaking.
 However, compression fractures can result if the force of the impact is too great, or if bones of the bones are not healthy enough.
 Those who suffer from severe osteoporosis are more prone to compression fractures.

 When a car accident victim with osteoporosis suffers a compression fracture, the insurance company may try to contend that the cause of compression fracture is osteoporosis and not the car accident.
 In such cases, testimony from medical experts may be necessary to prove that the injury is a result of the car accident trauma.